Bookcase

 ★★★★★

-This is no ordinary popular science book.
-An excellent tour through the philosophy of mind, with detours through algorithms, mathematics, philosophy, cosmology, classical and quantum physics, cognitive science and even some biology.
-Penrose argues against "Strong AI", and he did not ultimately convince me of his viewpoint, but it was a fascinating read all the way through.
+An excellent tour through the philosophy of mind, with detours through algorithms, mathematics, cosmology, classical and quantum physics.
+Penrose argues against “Strong AI”; he did not ultimately convince me, but it was a fascinating read all the way through.

 Flatland: A Romance of Many Dimensions